Acetorphine

 Summary

-Acetorphine is an extremely potent synthetic opioid analgesic, up to 8700 times stronger than morphine by weight.
-It is a derivative of etorphine and was developed in 1966 by the Reckitt research group exclusively for veterinary immobilization of large animals such as elephants, giraffes, and rhinoceros.
+Acetorphine (Acetyletorphine) is a synthetic opioid analgesic and a derivative of etorphine.
+It is extremely potent, reported as up to 8700 times stronger than morphine by weight.
+It was developed in 1966 by the Reckitt research group exclusively for veterinary immobilization of large animals such as elephants, giraffes, and rhinoceros.
 Despite showing some advantages over etorphine (reduced toxic side effects in giraffes), it was never widely adopted for veterinary use.

 Dose Information